aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/insert-page-break/_index.md

 ---
-title: Insert Page Break
+title: Insert Page Break In PDF File
-linktitle: Insert Page Break
+linktitle: Insert Page Break In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to insert a page break in a PDF document using Aspose.PDF for .NET.
+description: Learn how to insert a page break in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 110
 url: /net/programming-with-tables/insert-page-break/
 ---

-In this tutorial, we will learn how to insert a page break in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will learn how to insert a page break in PDF file using Aspose.PDF for .NET.
 We will explain the source code in C# step by step.
 At the end of this tutorial, you will know how to add a page break after a certain number of lines in a table of a PDF document.
 Let's start!

 ## Step 1: Setting up the environment
 Make sure you have configured your C# development environment with Aspose.PDF for .NET.
 Add the reference to the library and import the necessary namespaces.